quickfixgo/examples/README.md

 [![Build Status](https://github.com/quickfixgo/examples/workflows/CI/badge.svg)](https://github.com/quickfixgo/examples/actions) [![GoDoc](https://godoc.org/github.com/quickfixgo/examples?status.png)](https://godoc.org/github.com/quickfixgo/examples) [![Go Report Card](https://goreportcard.com/badge/github.com/quickfixgo/examples)](https://goreportcard.com/report/github.com/quickfixgo/examples)

+:wave: Hi!
+The code in this project showcases common scenarios for FIX applications.
+The project is structured as a cli application that you can easily install on your machine and use it to explore the mechanics behind sending/receiving simple FIX messages.
+You can also use the cli app as a validator/counter-party against your own FIX application.
+If you are interested in writing your own code right away, take a look at the sub-applications descriptions below, navigate to their READMEs to get a better sense of the required ins and outs of FIX apps, and then browse their source code for an example that fits your needs.

 * [TradeClient](cmd/tradeclient/README.md) is a simple FIX initiator console-based trading client
 * [Executor](cmd/executor/README.md) is a FIX acceptor service that fills every limit order it receives
 * [OrderMatch](cmd/ordermatch/README.md) is a primitive matching engine and FIX acceptor service